Schoenus calceolus: Taxonomy

 Schoenus calceolus is a species in family Cyperaceae, tribe Schoeneae.
 Other genera in tribe Schoeneae include Lepidosperma, Oreobolus, Costularia, Tetraria and Gahnia.
-The most closely related species to S. calceolus are other southern African Schoenus species, specifically, species in the S. cuspidatus and allies group growing in close geographic proximity.
+The most closely related species to S. calceolus are other southern African Schoenus species, specifically, species in the S. cuspidatus and allies group growing close nearby.

 Southern African Schoenus were once classified as Tetraria; however, based on molecular and morphological differences, the two groups are evolutionary distinct.
 To ensure that this group of sedges is monophyletic (i.e. the genus only has closely related species), several species of Epischoenus and the southern African Tetraria were transferred into Schoenus.
 In the field, the southern African Schoenus can be distinguished from Tetraria species by their lack of stem leaves and the absence of reticulate sheaths at the bases of the flowering stems.

 Distribution and habitat

 Schoenus calceolus is a species from the Agulhas Plain region of South Africa.
 It is primarily a species of limestone-derived soils, growing at elevations below 150 m.